 Meanwhile, hemp suffered the consequences.
 Hemp is a different variety of the Cannabis sativa plant.
 This version of Cannabis sativa can’t get you high because it only has trace amounts of the cannabinoid THC.
 However, hemp does contain cannabinoids that may be therapeutic, such as CBD.

 If CBD Oil Doesn’t Get You High, Why Won’t Amazon Sell It?

 For a product to legally be considered hemp oil, there must be less than 0.3% of THC in the CBD products.
 That’s not enough to get you high, and some companies remove even those trace amounts of CBD from their oil.

 With that being said, the Food and Drug Administration has only approved one CBD product for mass production.
 Therefore, the rest of the CBD products on the market aren’t regulated.

 With almost 600,000 products being sold under the Amazon umbrella, the Seattle-based company can’t run the risk of breaking federal laws.
 After all, it quotes the Food and Drug Administration in its Seller’s Market Regulations.
 In order to save itself from breaking any federal (or global) laws, Amazon has added cannabis-derived products to its list of banned items that can’t be sold on its site.

 What About Hemp Oil on Amazon?

-If you are chomping at the bit to get CBD oil on Amazon, there is a workaround.
+If you are chomping at the bit to get this type of oil on Amazon, there is a workaround.
 However, it’s a grab-bag of quality because the company can’t divulge all of the necessary information in its listing.

 If you were to type in the following phrases, you will get a list of products that actually might carry some cannabinoids in them.